 Inductive proximity switches are used for many of the same purposes as magnetic proximity switches.
 Their more-general nature (activating in the presence of any conductor, rather than just a magnet) can be either a help or a hindrance, depending on the nature of the application.

 Photoelectric proximity switches are another type of no-contact proximity switch in widespread use in FRC.
 Photoelectric proximity switches contain a light source (usually an IR laser) and a photoelectric sensor that activates the switch when the detected light (which bounces off of the sensor target) exceeds a given threshold.
 One such sensor is the IR Obstacle Avoidance Module pictured below.

-Since photoelectric proximity switches rely on measuring the amount of reflected light, they are often inconsistent in their triggering range between different materials - accordingly, most photoelectric sensors have an adjustable activation point (typically controller by turning a screw somewhere on the sensor body).
+Since photoelectric proximity switches rely on measuring the amount of reflected light, they are often inconsistent in their triggering range between different materials - accordingly, most photoelectric sensors have an adjustable activation point (typically controlled by turning a screw somewhere on the sensor body).
 On the other hand, photoelectric sensors are also extremely versatile, as they can detect a greater variety of objects than the other types of no-contact switches.

-Photoelectric sensors are also often often used in a “beam break” configuration, in which the emitter is separate from the sensor.
+Photoelectric sensors are also often used in a “beam break” configuration, in which the emitter is separate from the sensor.
 These typically activate when an object is interposed between the emitter and the sensor.
 Pictured above is a beam break sensor with an IR LED transmitter and IR receiver.